 Washington Heights Church 1770 E 6200 S, Ogden, UT 84405

 Campers will practice riding skills on a bike track.
 They will learn proper positioning, drops, cornering on berms, and trail riding skills.
 No trail to be ridden this day.

 Day 4 Location:

-Campers will put what they have learned into practice on the trails of the Bonneville Shoreline Trail near the Lake Street Trailhead.
+Campers will put what they have learned into practice on the trails near the 29th Street Trailhead

 - Intermediate campers must have a mountain bike suitable for riding in off-road conditions.
 We will be riding off-road, over dirt, rocks, and uneven terrain.

 - Campers must wear a properly fitting bicycle helmet and have either a water bottle (that fits in a bike-mounted water bottle holder) or a hydration pack to bring to camp each day.
 Daily snack & water will be provided by the GOAL Foundation.